Great Northern Route 1: North Dakota

 Stop 3: Fort Mandan State Historic Site

 Visit a full-size replica of Fort Mandan, where the Expedition wintered in 1804-05.
-Paddling from here in April 1805, Lewis & Clark were the first Euro-Americans to scientifically explore and map the Missouri River upriver.
+Paddling from here in April 1805, Lewis & Clark and the members of the Corps of Discovery were the first Euro-Americans to scientifically explore and map the Missouri River upriver.
 Thanks to information gathered from friendly tribes in the area, they had a good idea of what they would encounter.

 Stop 3